AMITH140/BOTT/README.txt

-HI, this is a project to automate the process of online classes in this we are gonna open whatsapp web using chrome and click the class group and then click the link for the meeting and turn off mic and cam and it will click join now
+HI, this is a project to automate the process of online classes in this, we are gonna open WhatsApp web using chrome and click the class group and then click the link for the meeting and turn off mic and cam and it will click join now
-and after that python is gonna auto close the tab after desired time in case of mine i have setted 15/30/5 sec and you have to configure this according to your desired way and the rest configures are mentioned in the .py file thats all for now!
+and after that python is gonna auto close the tab after desired time in my case I have set 15/30/5 sec and you have to configure this according to your desired way and the rest configures are mentioned in the .py file that's all for now!
 Bye Happy Coding coders!